Autorola Marketplace is driving the European used car import/export market

 Autorola’s Marketplace online remarketing portal has been at the heart of a huge rise in cross border used car sales in 2018 due to emission legislation reducing demand for diesels and a major shortage in used cars in some countries.

-Over 150,000 used cars have either been imported or exported by the Autorola platform in 2018, which accounts for 21% of total vehicles sold online.
+More than 21% of the used vehicles sold either been imported or exported by the Autorola platform in 2018, which accounts for 21% of total vehicles sold online.
 This figure is as high as 60% in some countries where demand for diesels has fallen.

 Pan European remarketing strategies